 Rule 2: There is no substitute for research.
 We maintain the UK's largest knowledge base on brokers, their fees, their terms, who's specialised in selling what kind of business, who has exploitative terms etc., but you can do a fair bit of research yourself ... and without paying for assistance to find the right broker.
 Start with a business broker directory and do research on at least a few dozen brokers before narrowing the choice and deciding on which ones you are going to approach.

-Rule 3: If yours is a smaller business, with turnover of less than £1 million, you may be better off selling the business yourself.
+Rule 3: If yours is a smaller business, with turnover of less than £1 million, you may be better off selling the business yourself, especially if it's a retail business such as a newsagents, post office or convenience store.
 Many brokers at this lower end of the market don't do much more than list your business on RightBiz and sit back.
 That doesn't take a genius and they don't deserve 10% of your company for doing that.
 Read a few books on selling businesses, talk to a few people (maybe even take up our offer of a free consultation by using the contact form on our website).
 Then create your own RightBiz listing.